masterFlippy/blog/cdk_gql/README.md

 ### Step 6: Build and deploy

-- From the root of the project navigate to the cdk folder -> `cd cdk`
+- From the root of the project:
   - Run `cdk bootstrap` to prepare your environment
   - Run `cdk synth` to test your configuration and preview the CloudFormation template to be deployed
   - Run `cdk deploy` to deploy the template to AWS.
 (You will get a question if you want to deploy.
 Type y to approve)